On Harnessing Idle Compute at the Edge for Foundation Model Training: Training Framework and Method

-\mypar{Seamless training as in cloud} To ensure parity with cloud-based training, \sys represents the model as a directed acyclic graph (DAG) of GEMM operations~\cite{alpa,amp,fusionai}, as shown in~\autoref{fig:transformer-dag} for a transformer layer, where each node denotes a GEMM (e.g., QKV projections) and edges capture memory dependencies.
-This DAG can be extracted using software hooks (e.g., PyTorch) to trigger custom scheduling routines. \sys preserves the size and numerical semantics of each GEMM to ensure consistency with standard cloud-based training.
+\sys first attaches runtime hooks to the training script to trace GEMM calls (e.g., \texttt{cublas\_gemm} from linear layers), yielding a DAG where nodes are GEMMs and edges encode data dependencies~\cite{alpa,amp,fusionai} (in~\autoref{fig:transformer-dag}~\myc{a}).
+This DAG can be extracted using software hooks (e.g., PyTorch) to trigger custom scheduling routines.

+For example, the QKV projections in self-attention are three GEMMs with no inter-dependencies, while the outputs of the Q and K projections feed another GEMM. \sys preserves the size and numerical semantics of each GEMM to ensure consistency with standard cloud-based training.

+Because no compression or gradient approximation is applied, the computed gradients are mathematically equivalent to those produced by a single-device execution; in practice, floating-point rounding differences across heterogeneous accelerators may introduce bit-level variation consistent with standard non-determinism in distributed training~\cite{megatron}.
+Consequently, \sys preserves the same update semantics as cloud-based training for any given model, optimizer, and hyperparameter configuration, subject to the usual nondeterminism of distributed floating-point execution.

+The PS then performs task generation over this DAG: for each GEMM node, it creates row and column blocks from the data captured by the GEMM calls with zero copy.
 At each DAG node, the PS reads pre-computed decisions from the cost model to determine optimal scheduling, dispatches the corresponding rows and columns to participating devices, and aggregates the computed outputs.
-When the device set changes, \sys overlaps cost model recomputation with device-side computation, and update the scheduling decisions on the successive batch.
+When the device set changes, \sys overlaps cost-model recomputation with device-side computation and updates the scheduling decisions for the next batch.